-100. First Year Seminar - These seminars, taught on a variety of subjects and open to first-year students only, focus on ways of knowing, seeing, and evaluating rather than on specific content or knowledge.
+100. First Year Seminar - These seminars, taught on a variety of subjects and open to first-year students only, focus on ways of knowing, seeing, and evaluating as applied to differing specific topics.
 Students become actively engaged in these seminars as they read primary texts closely, discuss and write about the issues these texts address, and enhance their skills of self-assessment and reflection.
 Teachers of these seminars serve as advisors to the students in their classes.